Teachers2021-08-23T10:17:47-04:00

 Annie Cantin

 Annie Cantin completed a Bachelor’s Degree in Visual Arts from UQÀM.
 Following this, she enrolled in classes and workshops at Espace VERRE and completed a range of glassblowing internships at the Centre international de recherche sur le verre et les arts plastiques (CIRVA) in Marseille, France.
 In recent years, she received several bursaries from the Conseil des arts et des lettres du Québec which allowed her to continually hone and renew her skills.
 Her works have received significant visibility which facilitated their passage into the Quebecois heritage.
 Annie is an artist that combines glass, wood, metal and mirrors to capture the essentialness of nature and an infinite variety of shapes and colors.
 Glassblowing, her preferred form of expression, is a technique that she has practiced for more than 21 years.
-As of the fall 2021, she will share her remarkable knowledge and expertise on integrating art within architecture with the Espace VERRE students of the Cold Glass 2 course.
+She shares her remarkable knowledge and expertise on integrating art within architecture with the Espace VERRE students of the Cold Glass 2 course.

 Dylan Duchet